***This page discusses the best options for those who are going to college or university.

 As you may have discovered, event planning classes at colleges

-and universities are very rare; and event planning degrees are nearly
+and universities are very rare; and event planning degrees or programs are nearly

-So what if you are attending a school or university that doesn't offer event planning classes; but you know you want to pursue a career in events.
+So it is more than likely that you are not able to attend one of the very few schools that offer event planning programs.
+Perhaps you are attending a school or university that doesn't offer event planning classes; and yet you know you want to pursue a career in events.
 What should you do?

 As I mentioned before, in these tough economic times, potential employers simply do not have the time or the resources to train beginners on how to plan events.
 They want someone who can hit the ground running.
 Therefore, pleading with them to "just give you a chance" because you "really, really want to become an event planner and just know I'd be great at it" won't work.